Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Preliminaries

 {Furthermore, we do not know if \autoref{proj-resolutions} is valid over non-affine bases (due to the assumptions of \cite[Theorem 1.24]{liu_algebraic_2002}).
 For this reason, we assume in \autoref{section:MinimalModelProgram} that all the schemes are quasi-projective over an affine scheme.} \end{remark}

 We also need the following version of the negativity lemma from birational geometry \cite[Lem 3.39]{KollarMori}.

 \begin{lemma} Let $f:Y\to X$ be a projective birational morphism of normal excellent integral schemes and $\Gamma$ is a $\bQ$-Cartier $\bQ$-divisor on $Y$ such that $f_* \Gamma$ is effective and $-\Gamma$ is $f$-nef.
-Then $\Gamma$ is effective. \end{lemma} \begin{proof} It suffices to show the statement when $X$ is affine and semi-local.
+Then $\Gamma$ is effective. \end{lemma} \begin{proof} Note first that $f$-nefness is preserved by localisation on $X$ \cite[Lem 2.6]{CasciniTanaka2020}, and so is the birationality of $f$.
+Additionally, effectivity of divisors can be checked on all localizations of $X$.
+Hence, we may assume that $X= \Spec A$, where $(A, \fram)$ is local.
 In particular then $Y$ has finite Krull dimension.
 If $\dim Y \leq 2$, then we are done by \cite[Lem 2.11]{tanaka_mmp_excellent_surfaces}.
 Hence we may assume that $\dim Y >2$ and that the statement of the lemma is known for all dimensions smaller than $\dim Y$.
-Assume then that $\Gamma$ is not effective.
-Let $E$ be the prime divisor on $Y$ which has a negative coefficient in $\Gamma$.

-Note first that $f$-nefness is preserved by localisation on $X$ \cite[Lem 2.6]{CasciniTanaka2020}, and so is the birationality of $f$.
-Additionally, effectivity of divisors can be checked on all localizations of $X$.
-Hence, we may assume that $X= \Spec A$, where $(A, \fram)$ is local.
-Additionally by localizing at the points of positive codimension, and using the induction hypothesis, we see that the components of $\Gamma$ that are mapping to the non-closed point of $X$ have non-negative coefficients.
-In particular, $E$ lies over the closed point of $X$.